MohammadShakhatreh/wn-server/Report/Report.md

 the item description format described in its `toString()` method and returns the matching `Item` object.

-And the class is a Singleton as one factory is needed.

 ![AbstractFactory](./AbstractFactory.png)

 ## Singleton Pattern

-This pattern is used in the `ItemFactory` and the `GameLoader`
+This pattern is used in the `ItemFactory`.

+And used in the commands classes, but these are made singleton using spring core IoC mechanism.

 as we need one object from these classes and global access to them.